 If we take the previous bench press example where 10 repetitions resulted in 40 seconds of time under tension, and apply that across 5 sets of bench press, we then have a total time under tension of 200 seconds.

 According to T-nation, time under tension is a bit of a misnomer.
 It should be thought of as “Time under load”.
 This is because heavier weights will create more mechanical tension in the muscle than lighter weights.
 Therefore, the word “tension” should be swapped out with a more generic term like “load”.
 This is an important distinction to make and something to keep in mind when discussing time under tension.

 Before we answer the question, “does time under tension help for muscle growth or not,” lets first examine proven methods for muscle growth.

 Another way muscles are thought to increase in size is via the build up of metabolites in the muscle tissue.
 Metabolite build up refers to hydrogen ion accumulation in the muscles.
 When the muscle is doing work, it starts to produce lactic acid.
-The acid produces excess hydrogen ions, which accumulate and cause that well known “burn” in the muscles.
+The acid produces excess hydrogen ions, which accumulate and cause that well known “burn” in your muscles.
 Here’s a link to a study showing the benefits of metabolite build up and muscle hypertrophy.

 When training a muscle, the contraction of the muscle temporally cuts off the blood supply to it.
 This temporary occlusion of the circulation creates a hypoxic environment in the muscle.
 Research has shown that intermittent hypoxia in the muscle actually enhances muscle growth.

 So what does the research say about time under tension?

 An additional study had subjects perform two different workout routines.
 Group 1 performed 4 sets of 10-12 reps, group 2 performed 4 sets of 3-5 reps.
 Group 1 had about double to the total time under tension compared to group 2.
 After the 8 weeks of training was complete, both groups showed similar increases in muscle gains.